Anglo American plc: 2010 to present

-In October 2019, Anglo American announced a partnership with French energy company Engie to develop the world's largest hydrogen-powered mine haul truck, with testing expected to begin in 2020.
+In October 2019, Anglo American announced a partnership with French energy company Engie and engineering firm First Mode to develop the world's largest hydrogen-powered mine haul truck.

 In January 2020, Anglo American made a 5.5p per share offer to buy a polyhalite fertiliser project (in North Yorkshire, England) from Sirius Minerals for £400m.
-In salvaging the financially troubled project, Anglo American envisages spending around £230m to keep construction going through to at least 2022.
+In salvaging the financially troubled project, Anglo American envisages spending around £230m to keep construction going.
 The sale was approved by shareholders in March 2020.

 In April 2021, Anglo American announced the demerger of Thungela Resources, which will own a series of significant South African thermal coal assets, in order to eliminate the risk of clean-up liabilities.

-In May 2022, Anglo American unveiled the world’s largest hydrogen powered mine haul truck at Mogalakwena PGM Mine in northeast South Africa.
-The project, which is expected to be fully implemented by 2026, is a first step in making eight of the company’s mines carbon neutral by 2030.
+In May 2022, Anglo American and First Mode unveiled the world’s largest hydrogen powered mine haul truck at Mogalakwena PGM Mine in northeast South Africa.
+The project, which is expected to be fully implemented by 2026, is a first step in making eight of the company’s mines carbon neutral by 2040.
 The company has set a target of getting all of its operations to that status by 2040.
 President of the Republic of South Africa, Cyril Ramaphosa was present at the launch and stated, "Developing the hydrogen economy is a strategic priority for our country."

+BHP made an offer to acquire the company for £31 billion in April 2024; however, the offer was rejected by the company as "highly unattractive".
+In May 2024, a revised offer was made by BHP and subsequently rejected by Anglo American.

+In November 2024, Peabody Energy announced plans to acquire the metallurgical coal assets of Anglo American for $3.78 billion.
+However, the following August, Peabody terminated the deal because a fire at Anglo American's Moranbah North coal mine constituted a material adverse change.
+Peabody sought to renegotiate for a lower price, but the attempt failed.

+The platinum mining division, was demerged from Anglo American as Valterra Platinum on 31 May 2025.
+At the time of its independence and listing, Valterra was the largest platinum mining company in the world by value and fourth by volume.

+On 9 September 2025, Anglo American and Teck Resources announced they had reached an agreement to combine the two companies in a merger of equals to form the Anglo Teck group, a global critical minerals champion and top five global copper producer, headquartered in Canada and expected to offer investors more than 70% exposure to copper.
+The merger is thought to be particularly impactful for the adjoining copper mines of Collahuasi and Quebrada Blanca which could easily integrate operations if owned by the same company.
+The merger of operations of these two mines depend however on its approval by Glencore which owns 44% of Collahuasi.